Cryptanalysis of PLWE based on zero-trace quadratic roots: Coding examples

 The execution comprises the following steps: \begin{enumerate} \item Generating samplers for the uniform distribution (\texttt{rollq}) and for the discrete Gaussian (\texttt{X}). \item Obtaining a prime of the desired size such that $-1$ is not a quadratic residue $\mathbb{F}_q$. \item Computing an irreducible polynomial in $\mathbb{Z}[x]$ such that it is divisible by $x^2+1$ in $\mathbb{F}_q[x]$. \item Computing the set $\Sigma$ as a function of the parameters, following Equation~\eqref{sigma}. \item Selecting a number of executions (variable \texttt{ntests}) for Algorithm~\ref{alg2}, and a number of samples for each execution (variable \texttt{M}).
 Then \begin{enumerate} \item First, a loop is executed \texttt{ntests} times and, for each turn, \texttt{M} samples from the PLWE distribution are generated, and passed to Algorithm~\ref{alg2}.
 If it returns anything different from a set containing only one element, the execution is recorded as a failure. \item Second, another loop is executed, but generating the samples from the uniform distribution, and passing each set of samples to Algorithm~\ref{alg2}.
 If it returns anything other than an empty set, the execution is recorded as a failure. \end{enumerate} \end{enumerate}

 We tested the implementation using two examples with different parameters that we summarise in the following table:

 The executions of the two examples gave no failures for the uniform distribution, but fails approximately $5\%$ to $10\%$ of the tests for the PLWE distribution.
-To understand why, keep in mind that Algorithm~\ref{alg2} is essentially probabilistic and requires that there exists a $g\in\mathbb{F}_q$ such that $(\Tr(b(\alpha))-a(\alpha)g)/2 \in\Sigma$ for all samples in the set of samples $C$; but this will occur only with probability $0.95$ by definition of $\Sigma$, as per Equation~\eqref{sigma}.
+To understand why, keep in mind that Algorithm~\ref{alg2} is essentially probabilistic and requires that there exists a $g\in\mathbb{F}_q$ such that $(\Tr(b(\alpha))-a(\alpha)g)/2 \in\Sigma$ for all samples in the set of samples $C$.

 Regarding execution times (given in seconds), the examples have been executed and measured on our platform, a Virtual Box configured with 1 GB of main memory running over Intel CORE i5, at 3.4 GHz, which is rather slow.
 The execution time for the test and for creating samples from both distributions, namely uniform and PLWE, are very similar; therefore we just give one figure for the execution time and one figure for the sampling time, which is applicable to both distributions.
 It is also apparent that sampling is by far the most time-consuming operation.